 What: E-Mission Possible Roundtable: Enabling low-emission investment: ETS reform and other tools

-Where: Lecture theatre RHLT3, Rutherford House, Victoria University, Wellington
+Where: Lecture theatre RHLT3, Ground Floor, Rutherford House, Victoria University, Wellington

 RSVP: Using the registration link from your invitation letter.
 If you have any questions, contact email@example.com

-9:15 – 9:35 Motu presentation on NZ ETS reform proposal (Catherine Leining)
+9:15 – 9:35 Motu presentation on reforming the NZ ETS (Catherine Leining and Suzi Kerr)

 10:05 – 10:30 Discussion with the audience and panelists